wenbinyugroup/ivabs/_sources/ivabs/install.rst.txt

   #.
 Environment variables of PATH and PYTHONPATH can be updated automatically (write to ``.bashrc`` or ``.zshrc`` file).
 However, if your linux box using a different file such as .bash_profile for storing these variables, you can set these environmental variables by yourself.
     - ``ivabs\bin`` should be in **PATH**.
     - ``ivabs\vendors\dakota\share\dakota\Python`` should be in **PYTHONPATH**.
 Use the corresponding Dakota Python PATH if you want to use the Dakota already installed on your computer.
-    - ``ivabs\vendors`` should be in **PYTHONPATH**.
+    - ``ivabs\vendors\msgpi`` should be in **PYTHONPATH**.
-  #.
-Python3 is needed for using MSGPI.
+  5. Python3 is needed for using MSGPI.
 Necessary Python packages include: ``numpy, matplotlib``.
-  #.
-After installation, inside ``ivabs", there are six folders.
+  6. After installation, inside ``ivabs", there are six folders.
 The ``vendors" folder contains all the codes integrated in iVABS.
 The ``bin" folder contains shortcuts to the executables of different codes in ``vendors".
 If you want to use the Dakota already installed on your computer. please delete the shortcut ··dakota" inside the ``bin" folder.

 Linux portable archives
 -----------------------